 MAN I AM ALL FOR INDIAN NISHAN.
 Like, a lot.
 I mean, when I first saw that guy, I was like, wow, a canon Indian character!
 With an Indian name!!
 And from that moment I knew he would be my favourite (and he was).
 And like others in the fandom, I was totally annoyed by how people interpret him as black – because um, non-black dark-skinned pocs exist??

-And obviously the grandparents-being-immigrants thing just confirmed my headcanon even further and NOW I’M JUST GOING TO RANT ABOUT DESI NISHAN FOR A WHILE.
+And obviously the grandparents-being-immigrants thing just confirmed my headcanon even further and NOW I’M JUST GOING TO RANT ABOUT INDIAN NISHAN FOR A WHILE.

 Nishan feeling pressure to be one of the smart Asians so often portrayed on television, not just because his parents want him to do well – but also because he didn’t want to lose his reputation as the smart guy amongst his non-asian peers.

 Nishan casually talking to someone for the first time and using some complicated vocabulary, and that person being all like “your english is really good for a foreigner!” and Nishan nods acknowledging and takes it as a compliment, but later in the day, he thinks about the incident and wonders why he feels like he’s been punched in the stomach.

 OK so Nishan is a Sanskrit name meaning that his parent(s) or grandparents speak Sanskrit!
 Imagine Nishan growing up, bilingual, with Sanskrit as his first language because that’s what’s being spoken around his house, and developing his English at the same time because that’s what being spoken outside.
 Imagine him mixing up the two languages, switching languages in sentences.
 Imagine him developing a love for both his languages as he grows up, and imagine him being proud of his bilingually.
 A young Nishan enjoying the fact that he can speak two languages fluently and with little accent.